-5.7 Physical Planning, Land, Housing and Urban Development
+5.6 Physical Planning, Land, Housing and Urban Development

-- 121.Physical Planning, Land, Housing and Urban Development sector is responsible in the sustainable landuse planning and management, urban planning services, prudent land management and decent housing for sustainable development in Vihiga County. - 122.
-During the F/Y 2025/26 and medium term the sector seeks to implement the following; - Implementation of the Land information management system - Conclude the preparation of the GIS-based 10-year County Spatial Plan - Prepare part physical plans for all puclic institutions including schools, health facilities and markets centres - Support the affordable housing programme implemented by the national government through provision of land and enabling environment. - Support rural settlements by ensuring adequate infrastructure and promoting climate resilient housing designs for inclusive green growth. - Establishment of Cheptul and Luanda Municipalities.
+- 121. Physical Planning, Land, Housing and Urban Development sector is responsible in the sustainable landuse planning and management, urban planning services, prudent land management and decent housing for sustainable development in Vihiga County. - 122.
+During the F/Y 2025/26 and medium term the sector seeks to implement the following; - Land information management system - Conclude the preparation of the GIS-based 10-year County Spatial Plan - Prepare part physical plans for all puclic institutions including schools, health facilities and markets centres - Support affordable housing programme implemented by the national government, - Support rural settlements by ensuring adequate infrastructure and promoting climate resilient housing designs for inclusive green growth. - Establishment of Cheptul and Luanda Municipalities.
 In addition, the Department will give priority to maintenance of Government and Residential Buildings. - Support Slum Upgrading Program (KISIP) and Kenya Urban Support Program (KUSP II).

-- Focus will also be given to maintenance of Kenya Urban Support Programmes projects to ensure sustainability. - To complete the construction of support infrastructure at the governors' residence, including perimeter walls, support staff residence, installation of a transformer and relocation of neighbors next to the residence.
+- Focus will also be given to maintenance of Kenya Urban Support Programmes projects to ensure sustainability. - To undertake auxiliary development at the governors' residence, including perimeter walls, support staff residence, installation of a transformer and relocation of neighbors next to the residence.

-5.8 Commerce, Tourism And Cooperative
+5.7 Commerce, Tourism And Cooperative

 - 123. The Commerce, Tourism and Cooperative sector plays a critical role in job and wealth creation, market infrastructure development, promotion of industrial and investments development as well as tourism development and mobilization of savings. - 124.
-During the financial year 2025/26 and the department of Commerce, Tourism and Cooperative prioritizes the following; - Development of policies and strategies to guide sector operations - Promote industrialization focusing on the ongoing CAIP project in Luanda; - Construction of a modern market in Luanda, Esibuye and Esirulo in collaboration with State Department of Housing and Urban Development, and Mwichio Market under KDSP II - Identification of land for the proposed construction modern/ESP markets in Mbale, Stenkisa, Majengo, Gambogi and Cheptulu. - Rehabiliation of sanitation facilities in market centres (Ekwanda, Kilingili, Mahanga); - Support MSMEs sustainable growth focusing on the youth through linkages to credit facilities and leveraging on digital platforms; - Hold investment conference and trade exhibiltations - Market of Vihiga as a tourist destination, - Support development of tourism sites(Maragoli hills, Kibiri and Kaimosi) - Support cooperatives growth and Development through capacity building, cooperative bulking, value addition, market access, saving and credit management and enhancing good governance practices. - Support cooperatives inclusion and matching grants under the National Agriculture Value Chain Development Project (NAVCDP along the five identified value chains.
+During the financial year 2025/26 and the department of Commerce, Tourism and Cooperative prioritized the following; - Development of policies and strategies to guide sector operations - Promote industrialization focusing on ongoing CAIP project in Luanda; - Construction of a modern market in Luanda, Esibuye and Esirulo in collaboration with State Department of Housing and Urban Development, and Mwichio Market under KDSP II - Identification of land for the proposed construction modern/ESP markets in Mbale, Stenkisa, Majengo, Gambogi and Cheptulu. - Rehabiliation of sanitation facilities in market centres (Ekwanda, Kilingili, Mahanga); - Support MSMEs sustainable growth focusing on the youth through linkages to credit facilities and leveraging on digital platforms; - Undertake an investment conference and trade exhibilitations - Market of Vihiga as a tourist destination, and support establishment of tourism sites(Maragoli hills, Kibiri and Kaimosi) - Support cooperatives growth and Development through capacity building, cooperative bulking, value addition, market access, saving and credit management and enhancing good governance practices. - Support cooperatives inclusion and matching grants under the National Agriculture Value Chain Development Project (NAVCDP along the five identified value chains.

-5.9 Gender, Culture, Youth, Sports and Social Services
+5.8 Gender, Culture, Youth, Sports and Social Services

 - 125. The Gender, Culture, Youth, Sports and Social Services plays a critical role in promotion of social equity, promotion precervation of the cultural and empowerment of youth, women and vulnerable groups inclusive growth and development - 126.
-During the F/Y 2025/26 and medium term, the sector intends to roll out the following;
+During the F/Y 2025/26 and medium term, the sector intends to roll out the following; - Preserving, fostering diverse culture and heritage for the county through promotion of cultural activities and formation of the County Anthem;

-- Preserving, fostering diverse culture and heritage for the county through promotion of cultural activities - Formation of the County Anthem; - Socio -economic mpowerment of minorities Marginalized and Vulnerable Groups (MVGs); - Advacing affirmative action for Gender equality and equity in Safeguarding of women widows and PWD children rights; - Establish a music recording studio and film production hub - Establish of village entreprise cottages for indegenous medicine and knowledge - Advocacy and ptrotection programmes on GBV and children rights - Advancement of sports and talent exposition - Promotion of creative arts - Youth and women empowerment
+- · Socio -economic mpowerment of minorities Marginalized and Vulnerable Groups (MVGs); - Advacing affirmative action for Gender equality and equity in Safeguarding of women widows and PWD children rights; - Advancement of sports and talent exposition - Promotion of creative arts - Youth and women empowerment

-5.10 Public Service and Administration
+5.9 Public Service and Administration